Priorswood

-Etymology and history

-Priorswood took its name from a large house, Friarswood, situated off Belcamp Lane, near the Malahide Road, or from the townland of the same name.
-The house was itself named for a historic priory, thought to be that of the knights based at Clontarf and Kilmainham.

 Location and access

 The area is located in the northern part of the civil parish of Coolock, on formerly rural land, and borders Darndale to the east, Clonshaugh to the west and Coolock itself to the south.
 The modern-day estates that make up the area are found west of Darndale, north of the Greencastle Road, east of the Clonshaugh Industrial Estate and south of the R139; the part which lies north of the R139 has no or few residents.
 The Turnapin Stream, one of the two main tributaries which form the Mayne River, runs through the northern part of the area.

 The core of the district is the townland of the same name in the civil parish of Coolock.

 Priorswood is accessible by taking the Priorswood Road off the Blunden Drive/Darndale Roundabout on the Malahide Road, and via the Clonshaugh Road from the N32, and is within 2.5 km of Dublin Airport.
 It is served by the Dublin Bus route number 27,27x,27c,27b on the Malahide Road.